Determining a shape’s center of mass mathematically

 In the main text, we noted that the center of some shapes can be computed mathematically.
 Consider the semicircular arc shown in the figure below, with endpoints (-1, 0) and (1, 0).

 Exercise: Determine the center of mass of the shape in the figure above.
-(Hint: finding the x-coordinate of the center of mass is easy, but finding the y-coordinate requires a little calculus for finding an average value.)
+(Hint: finding the x-coordinate of the center of mass is easy, but finding the y-coordinate requires a little calculus.)

 Exercise: Say that we connect (-1, 0) and (0, 1) to form a closed semicircle.
 What will be the center of mass of the resulting shape?

-Consider the two (very) hypothetical protein structures shown in the figure below with vectorizations of eight points each.
+Consider the two shapes shown in the figure below with vectorizations of eight points each.

 Exercise: Using the vectorization of the figures indicated, estimate the center of mass of these two protein structures.